 Who’s behind all this?

-Security Ninja (it was called “Site Security Tester” in that first version) was created as an internal tool, used for testing the most common security issues on clients’ sites.
-It had barely 10 tests but we installed it on every site to quickly check things we knew really needed checking.
+Security Ninja (it was called "Site Security Tester" in that first version) was made as an internal tool, used for testing the most common security issues on clients' sites.
+It had barely ten tests, but we installed it on every site to quickly check things we knew needed checking.

 After three months Security Ninja already racked 318 sales and was featured on CodeCanyon.
 Wayback machine has a snapshot.
-Price was increased to a whopping $10.
+The price was increased to a whopping $10.

-Sales are still going strong; we’re at 823.
+Sales are still going strong; we're at 823.
 Which means Security Ninja sales almost 3 copies a day.
-From the initial 10 tests, it’s grown to 26.
+From the initial ten tests, it's grown to 26.

 Security Ninja Lite added to the WordPress repository as a free plugin.
-This was the only truly bad move we ever did with Security Ninja.
-Turns out nobody wants to use a “lite” version of a plugin.
+This was the only terrible move we ever did with Security Ninja.
+It turns out nobody wants to use a "lite" version of a plugin.
 It never got any traction.

 Scheduled Scanner is released!
 For $6 you can automatically run Security Ninja and core scanner add-on tests.

 Security Ninja passed 1,100 sales and Core Scanner 150.